 Neutropenia Neutropenia Neutropenia is a reduction in the blood neutrophil count.
 If it is severe, the risk and severity of bacterial and fungal infections increase.
-Focal symptoms of infection may be muted, but fever... read more is a reduction in blood neutrophil count to < 1500/mcL (< 1.5 × 109/L) in whites and < 1200/mcL (< 1.2 × 109/L) in blacks.
+Focal symptoms of infection may be muted, but fever... read more is a reduction in blood neutrophil count to < 1500/mcL (< 1.5 × 109/L) in White people and < 1200/mcL (< 1.2 × 109/L) in Black people.
 It is sometimes accompanied by monocytopenia and lymphocytopenia, which cause additional immune deficits.

 Lymphocytopenia Lymphocytopenia Lymphocytopenia is a total lymphocyte count of 1000/mcL ( 1 × 109/L) in adults or 3000/mcL ( 3 × 109/L) in children 2 years.
-Sequelae include opportunistic infections... read more , in which the total number of lymphocytes is < 1000/mcL (< 1 × 109/L) in adults, is not always recognized as a decrease in the total WBC count because lymphocytes account for only 20 to 40% of the total WBC count.
+Sequelae include opportunistic infections and... read more , in which the total number of lymphocytes is < 1000/mcL (< 1 × 109/L) in adults, is not always recognized as a decrease in the total WBC count because lymphocytes account for only 20 to 40% of the total WBC count.
 The consequences of the lymphopenia can depend on the lymphocyte subpopulation(s) that are decreased.